You know, if you want your business to thrive, having top-notch B2B marketing is like having the perfect bunch of bananas to fuel your success.

-Say you’ve got a banana stand, and every other banana stand in the country has a blog.
-They might all have a blog and a Facebook.
+Say you’ve got a banana stand, and every other banana stand in the country has a blog and a Facebook page.
 You can stand apart by being the only banana stand with an Instagram and a podcast.

 If you throw in his general direction, you could hit your friend in the face or miss him altogether.
-If you aim for the middle of his palm, you might miss, but he could still catch it with no problems.
+On the other hand, if you aim for the middle of his palm, you might miss, but he could still catch it with no problems.

 If you don't know your audience, you'll be tossing a banana over your shoulder and hoping it hits someone.

-If you want your audience to catch the banana, think about who you want to work with most.
+If you want to reach your target audience, think about who you want to work with most.
 Build your ideal customer into one person.
-It's not only about who they are, it's about what they want.
+It's not only about who they are; it's about what they want.

 Ask yourself questions about your ideal customer as though you were interviewing them.

-Write it all down, and reference it when you’re making decisions in your copy.
+Write it down, and reference it when making decisions in your copy.